Fraser Valley Rush

 Trevor Sprague, General Manager

-During his coaching and management career Sprague has won two provincial titles with the Cariboo Cougars’ U18 AAA team.
+During his coaching and management career, Sprague has won two provincial titles with the Cariboo Cougars’ U18 AAA team.
 Sprague is also a key driver behind the annual BC Hockey Winter Classic event that is held in Northern B.C. each winter.

-Ed Patterson, Head Coach image
+Hayden-James Berra, Head Coach image

 Thompson Okanagan Lakers